 Charles Kosman Born and raised just outside of Winnipeg, Manitoba, I grew up smack dab in the middle of the Canadian prairies.
 With nothing but flat wheat fields and muddy flooding rivers for hundreds of miles around, I knew early on that Manitoba wasn’t for me.
-Though it can have gorgeous summers, in winter I’ve played in snowdrifts the size of houses and have seen temperatures go below -50 Celsius.
-I mention that only to stress to you my desire from a young age to travel to places that are warm, especially in winter.
-From playing Pong as a young child to developing web apps today I’ve been into computers and technology since I was old enough to read.
-Always curious, I love the digital age however I don’t mind unplugging myself every now and then and seeing what the real world has to offer.
-Unfortunately, this led me to dropping out of university and allowing me to see a good portion of North America.
+Though it can have gorgeous summers, in winter I’ve played in snowdrifts the size of houses and have seen temperatures dip below -50 Celsius.
+I mention that only to stress to you my desire from a young age to travel to places that are warm and near water, especially in Canada’s snow filled winter.
+I’ve also been into computers and technology since I was young.
+Always curious, I love the digital age however I don’t mind unplugging every now and then and seeing what the real world has to offer.
+This lead me to dropping out of university and allowing me to see a good portion of North America.
 Luckily, my love of computers lead me back to school to complete my degree in computer programming and prompted mymove to Calgary.
-Charles at the Hierapolis in Turkey After numerous years off to travel and masquerading as a house painter, I finally went back and completed my schooling.
-As soon as I was done, I moved to Calgary to help combat the comically dreaded Y2K bug with a Software Development title under my belt.
-In the past decade I’ve worked with numerous companies doing everything from being a lowly code monkey to managing multiple teams of analysts and developers.
-It was during one of these stints that I met Micki and within 6 months we both quit our day jobs and booked tickets for a year long round the world trip together.
+Charles at the Hierapolis in Turkey Since 2001 I’ve worked with numerous companies doing everything from being a lowly code monkey to managing multiple teams of analysts and developers.
+It was during one of these stints that I met Micki and, within 6 months, we both quit our day jobs and booked tickets for a year long round the world trip together.
 Engaged in Thailand and married in New Zealand, to say we were both bit by the travel bug would be an understatement.
-These days we co-manage The Barefoot Nomad and our other sites under our tech company Technote while taking on small contracts and trying to raise our kids, Cole and Jordan, and getting in as much travel as we can.
+These days we co-manage The Barefoot Nomad and our other sites under our tech company Technote while also trying to raise our kids, Cole and Jordan, and getting in as much travel as we can.
 Though we now have a home base in Kelowna, BC on the fringes of the Canadian Rockies, we love that we’re both able to be location independent and travel as often and as long as we can.
-Besides for my love of tech, my family and my life long marshmallow addiction, I love to travel and feel the pull of the ocean at all hours of the day.
+Besides for my love of tech, my love of family and my life long marshmallow addiction, I love to travel and I feel the pull of the ocean at all hours of the day.
 Whether I’m sailing, playing in the surf, kayaking, snorkeling or diving there’s nowhere I’d rather be.
 Throw in a hammock, a cold beer and a laptop with decent WiFi and I might just decide to call the place home.
 If you’re interested in getting to know me a bit more, here’s a few of the more philosophical posts I’ve written on The Barefoot Nomad in regards to a life of travel.
 Overcoming the fear of travel, leaving the past behind, defying tradition and things travel has taught me.
 Click here if you want to see all the posts I’ve written on this site or here if you want to see posts Micki and I have collaborated on.
 You can also get a rough rundown of the places we’ve visited over the last few years on our About Us page.
 Thanks and safe travels!